Evangelical Assumptions About the Christian Life

 Last Sunday night, a female immigrant from Pakistan joined our prayer meeting at church.
 She fled her homeland due, in part, to the persecution that radical Muslims perpetrate against Christians there.
 We prayed that her family would be able to escape so that they could worship the true God freely.
 Today (Wednesday), as I read … Continue reading Are Christians Soft on False Religions?

-Why A.I.
-Might Leave Us Feeling Empty
+Why Using A.I.
+Might Leave Us Unfulfilled

 The Essential Church Movie Review